Fieldwork

 Project Director:

-Dr Angela Pencheva (Balkan Heritage Foundation & Field School Program Manager) and Asst.
-Prof. Christos Karydis (Conservator, Ionian University)
+Field school coordinator: Dr. Angela Pencheva (Balkan Heritage Foundation & Field School Program Director)

 Project Description:

-In 2022, the Workshop for Interventive & Preventive Conservation of Textiles, Paper & Metal will again be hosted by the Ionian University – Division Conservation of Antiquities & Works of Art in Zakynthos island (Greece).
+In 2026, the Workshop for Interventive & Preventive Conservation of Textiles, Paper & Metal will again be hosted by the Ionian University – Division Conservation of Antiquities & Works of Art in Zakynthos island (Greece).
 It provides a unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience on the conservation and preservation of organic and inorganic artifacts.
 Participants will be guided through the history and technology of ecclesiastical, historical and ethnographic textiles, papers and metal objects and consequent stages of their study, conservation and documentation.
 Both the theoretical and practical courses will take place at the labs of the Division Conservation of Antiquities & Works of Art at the Ionian University.
 During the project weeks, participants will work with authentic and replicas of textiles, archival materials and metal objects.
+The project includes three modules: practical work in the documentation and restoration of textiles, paper and metal; lectures, training, study visits and excursions to the General Archives of Zakynthos (paper), to the Ecclesiastical Museum of St. Dionysious (textiles) and one day trip to the famous Shipwreck at Navagio (metal).

 By the end of the workshop the participants will: